mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 - The settings are saved successfully.
 - There was an error in processing the request.

-The idiomatic way to handle a form like this in htmx is for the server to render the initial form and then when the browser sends the HTTP request, the server responds with the entire HTML of the form with the values the user selected and a message indicating success or failure.
+htmx's idiomatic way to handle this is that when the user submits the form, the server responds with the HTML for the entire form, repopulated with the values the user submitted and with any success or error message added.

 I find htmx's recommended pattern for forms awkward and bug-prone.
-The browser already has the form populated correctly, so why would the server give the entire thing back and have the browser redraw it?
-The only new information is a success message or an error message.
+The browser already has the form populated correctly, so why would the server give the entire thing back for the browser to render again?
+The only new information is a success message or an error message, so why can't the server send that and only that?

-[Here's my slightly adjusted htmx pattern](https://github.com/mtlynch/screenjournal/blob/6d3932de0db03429a6d70189348fe1283b6ef03d/handlers/templates/pages/account-notifications.html) to make htmx forms more lightweight:
+Here's [my slightly adjusted htmx pattern](https://github.com/mtlynch/screenjournal/blob/6d3932de0db03429a6d70189348fe1283b6ef03d/handlers/templates/pages/account-notifications.html) applied to the ScreenJournal form above to make htmx's functionality more lightweight:

 <!-- prettier-ignore -->
 ```html